-• Use rock or other appropriate material to cover the storm drain inlet to filter out trash and debris.

-- Make sure the rock size is appropriate (usually 1 to 2 inches in diameter). - If you use inlet filters, maintain them regularly.
+- Good - Use rock or other appropriate material to cover the storm drain inlet to filter out trash and debris. - Make sure the rock size is appropriate (usually 1 to 2 inches in diameter). - If you use inlet filters, maintain them regularly.

-he construction industry is a critical participant in the nation's efforts to protect streams, rivers, lakes, wetlands, and oceans.
+Stormwater and the Construction Industry Planning and Implementing Erosion and Sediment Control Practices he construction industry is a critical participant in the nation's efforts to protect streams, rivers, lakes, wetlands, and oceans.
 Through the use of best management practices (BMPs), construction site operators are the key defense against erosion and sedimentation.